puppetlabs/relay-docs/docs/using-workflows/passing-data-into-workflow-steps.md

 To pass external data into a workflow step, first declare it in the top-level `parameters:` map, then use the `!Parameter` type in your step specification.

 This Slack notification example uses parameters to pass a Slack channel name and a custom message into the workflow step, which uses [a curated container image](https://hub.docker.com/r/relaysh/slack-step-message-send).
 When you run the workflow, Relay asks you to enter values for `channel` and `message`.
+This step also uses a [Connection](managing-connections.md) to store and access the Slack bot user token.

 ```yaml
 parameters: